faithvoid/addon.medusa/README.md

 ## How To Use:
 - Download latest release file, or "release" folder from the repository.
-- Extract the .zip file, edit "default.py" to point "COLLECTION_URL" to the Internet Archive collection of your choice
+- Extract the .zip file, edit "default.py" and modify the "collections =" section to point to the Internet Archive collection of your choice!
+Just make a copy of the line below and modify it as needed.
 - Copy the "Medusa" folder to Q:/plugins/video
 - Run the add-on and enjoy!